tpbnick/docs/docs/py-working-with-lists.md

 Carolina, that was a great trick!
 ```

-You can also write as many lines of code as you like in the `for` loop.
-Every indented line following the line `for magician in magicians` is considered *inside the loop*, and each indented line is executed once for each value in the list.
+You can also write as many lines of code as you like in the `#!py for` loop.
+Every indented line following the line `#!py for magician in magicians` is considered *inside the loop*, and each indented line is executed once for each value in the list.
 Therefore, you can do as much work as you like with each value in the list.

 Let's add a second line to our message, telling each magician that we're looking forward to their next trick: